prodhe/howtos/rpi-archlinux-3g.md

 	$ sudo pacman -S noip

-Configure the client (and answer no for the question of running something at successful update)
+Configure the client, bind to PPP and answer no for the question of running something at successful update

 	$ sudo noip2 -C -Y